VargheseJaco/Physicists_Network/README.md

-# Physicists_Network
+# The Complexity of Physicists

-Results of my BSc project using Python to produce a network and perform analysis.
-Unfortunately the Python script was lost in a crash
+This repository contains the results of my BSc project titled "The Complexity of Physicists".
+Unfortunately the Python script for this was lost due to a corrupted storage device and was not backed up.